anonymousauthor123/DPMPN/README.md

 # DPMPN
 Dynamically Pruned Message Passing Networks

 The code is based on our pervious naming scheme of our model.
-Then, we change a lot of terms that might cause confusion when refering to components in our model for a better and clearer statement in our paper.
+Then, we changed a lot of terms that might cause confusion when refering to components in our model in order to give a better and clearer statement in our paper.
 Here is the list of terminology between the previously used and the currently used:

 - `unconsciousness flow` (previous): `IGNN` (now)
 - `consciousness flow`: `AGNN`